 The Riverwalk is the go-to place for locals and tourists to take a stroll, run, or ride their bikes and take in the city skyline.
 The trail stretches across both Cincinnati and into Kentucky, so there’s plenty to see and do.

-And not only is the path a great place to exercise, but the Riverwalk boasts several enticing annual events as well.
+Not only is the path a great place to exercise, but the Riverwalk boasts several enticing annual events as well.
 The Riverfront Music Festival, Oktoberfest Zinzinnati, and the Roebling Bridge Celebration are just a few of the attractions that grace the Riverwalk each year.

-And the Riverwalk is one of the best places to see the Roebling Suspension Bridge, which is essential if you want that “I’ve been to Cincinnati” snapshot.
+The Riverwalk is one of the best places to see the Roebling Suspension Bridge, which is essential if you want that “I’ve been to Cincinnati” snapshot.

 19. Coney Island Park